SahilKumar777/College-ERP-Website/README.md

 ***

 1. **Dashboard**
+    * Gives the insights of the current important messages from teachers or admin of institute.

+    * Allows internal communication between admin, teachers and students.

 ![Image text](Screenshots/Teacher/teacherHomepage.jpg)
 2. **Add Student Attendance**

+    * Here the teachers can mark the attendance of all the students of class, whose subjects are assigned to them.

 ![Image text](Screenshots/Teacher/updateTAttendance.jpg)
 3. **Add Student Result**

+   * Here the teachers can add and update the students results of assigned subjects.

 ![Image text](Screenshots/Teacher/updateResult.jpg)
 4. **View Student Details**
+    * Here the teacher can view the students details as well as the whole class details, it also have a search feature with which the teachers can search details of particular students.

 ![Image text](Screenshots/Teacher/teacherExtMenu.jpg)
 5. **view Self details**
+    * The Teachers can view their own details whenever required.

 ![Image text](Screenshots/Teacher/viewSelfDetails.jpg)
 6. **View Self Attemdance**
+    * Here teachers can view their own attendance record in the institution.

 ![Image text](Screenshots/Teacher/viewSelfAttendance.jpg)
 7. **Change Account Password**
+    * Teachers can update their password whenever required, It requires old password to reset password.

 ![Image text](Screenshots/Teacher/changeTPassword.jpg)
 8. **Logout**

+    * This erp system uses the sessions for secure login and logout.

 ![Image text](Screenshots/Admin/loginPage.jpg)
 <a name="studFunctions"></a>